Intoxication isn't all it used to be

 Methanol (CH4O), also known as wood alcohol, is toxic and should never be ingested, inhaled, or come in contact with skin.
 Methyl alcohol burns with a bright yellow flame.
 Methanol is often found in windshield wiper fluid and is made from natural gas.

 Isopropyl alcohol (C3H8O), or rubbing alcohol, is not as poisonous as methanol but is also toxic if ingested, inhaled, or topically absorbed.
 It metabolizes into acetone in the body, and 15g can be toxic for a person of average weight.

-Cathleen Terhune Alty, RDH, is a frequent contributor who is based in King George, Va.
+Cathleen Terhune Alty, RDH, is based in King George, Va.

 Originally posted in 2014 and updated regularly